Tron404/SMCS_FraudDetection/README.md

 # SMCS_FraudDetection

+---
 ## Environment Setup

-Due to Pytorch's version conflicts with other packages, we recommend that you replicate our environment using `setup_env.sh`, which can be used in two ways:
+Due to Pytorch's version conflicts with other packages, we recommend that you replicate our environment using `setup_env.sh`, which can be used in two ways, depending on the desired hardware:

+### CPU

 ```
 bash setup_env.sh -d cpu
 ```

+### GPU
 ```
 bash setup_env.sh -d gpu -c cu124
 ```

+`-c` is the CUDA version (when using NVIDIA GPUs) currently installed and used by your GPU's drivers.
+Use the version you see when running `nvidia-smi`.

+---